 Why do I (and my contractor) need a permit for my project?

 Having a permit pulled for your roof replacement project ensures that the city or county you live in will inspect the work that is being completed and confirm that it meets the city’s building code.
 Essentially, the permit and inspection process helps to verify the quality of work that the contractor performed.
 City and county inspectors know their local building codes better than anyone, and are the best judges as to whether the work was completed the right way.

 Permits also create a documented record of work done to your property by type of trade and date of work.
 This can be helpful when the time comes to either sell your property, or prove that a project occurred at a certain time (i.e. for your homeowner’s insurance).

 How permits are pulled

 Some cities require an inspection in the middle of construction.
 Others only require an inspection when construction is complete.
-Your Denver roofing contractor will communicate with the city or county when it’s time to have the work inspected.
+The roofing company will communicate with the city or county when it’s time to have the work inspected.

 There is a fee to obtain a permit, which is usually around $200.
 Some front-range cities have permit fees that can be up to $500 for a standard roof, and some as low as $100.

 If a city inspection fails, it simply means that part of the local building code was not met in the project.
 The contractor then has an opportunity to correct the issue, then have another inspection performed until the completed work is approved.